 Blogs help you generate the much-needed traffic to your site.
 Therefore, it must be an integral part of your marketing strategy.

 How it works is very simple.
 You create content around the researched keywords.
 Share it on your social profiles, which encourages sharing and linking.
 How much traffic you generate through social sharing depends on how many followers you have.
 Of course, all visitors are welcome, but this is not the ultimate traffic we are after.

 We are interested in ranking the article well in the SERPs.
 And the traffic that we get from search engines.

 This takes us to my next point.

 Blogging for Business Helps Generate Long Term Results

-If you are thinking long-term results, then you need to create great content.
+If you are thinking about long-term results, then you need to create great content.
 Create something useful, so that your website visitor would take interest and read what you have written.
 It should answer his queries.

 Once you do that people would share and link to your articles.
 Google would index them over time and would generate traffic that compounds with time.